SkylineCommunications/dataminer-docs/connector-help/connector_help/CPI_T07DO.md

 The CPI T07DO is a 750 W outdoor TWT amplifier for satellite communication, designed for outdoor operation.

-This driver communicates with the device using serial commands as described in the manual of the device.
+This connector communicates with the device using serial commands as described in the manual of the device.

 ## About